ITU-BDSA2025-GROUP5/Chirp/docs/report.md

 # Process

 ## Build, test, release, and deployment
+Below are our three activity diagrams showing our different workflows:

+Workflow for Building and Testing:
 ![UML Activity Diagram for building and testing](images/Build_Test_diagram.jpg)

+Workflow for deployment for Azure:
 ![UML Activity Diagram for Deployment for Azure](images/Azure_deployment.jpg)

+Workflow for making new releases:
 ![UML Activity Diagram for Releasing](images/Uml_Release.jpg)

 ## Team work